-* Infighting among Republicans surfaces in fiscal cliff debate
+* Infighting among Republicans surfaces in fiscal cliff

 * Coach advances dividend pay date to Dec.
 27